mdbassit/Coloris/README.md

   // the accessible button (not recommended).
   wrap: true,

-  // Available themes: light, dark, polaroid, polaroid-dark.
+  // Available themes: light, dark, large, large-dark, polaroid, polaroid-dark.
   // More themes might be added in the future.
   theme: 'light',